mojaloop/ml-perf-characterization/fspiop-agreement/20231005/s2-1696544303292/README.md

 ## Observations

-- Test failure.
-Exceeded web socket timeout of 5ms and test thresholds.
-- Futher investigation needed.
-Preliminary assumption is that quoting service can't handle so many requests.
+- Max ops/s of 113.
+Iteration duration increased to an average of 115ms.
+- Ample CPU and memory available.
+- Event loop lag still <4ms.

 ## Recommendations